NascHQ/dsw/readme.md

     </script>
 ```

 Done!
-Now, for any change in your Dynamic Service Worker configuration, just run again the `dsw` command line on your project.<br/>
+Now, for any change in your Dynamic Service Worker configuration, just run the `dsw` command line on your project.<br/>
+For ever new change or version, you will have to run `dsw` again, so it will generate the updated service worker file.<br/>
 This will create the `manifest` (if not there, already) and the `dsw.js` file.

 To do so, if you installed it globally: